 You have to pay for your holiday & flights in advance, so it's only right you are aware how safe your money is if a company fails.

-If your scheduled ticket is not covered by the ATOL scheme (that is, if you buy your ticket directly from an airline or if an agent gives you a ticket immediately on payment) you may wish to consider other ways of ensuring your money is protected if the airline fails.
+Some Flight Ticket purchases may not be covered by the ATOL scheme, in which case you may wish to consider other ways of ensuring your money is protected if the airline fails.
 You can protect your money by buying a travel insurance policy that includes cover for scheduled airline failure (not all general travel insurance policies do).
 Or, if you use a credit card you may be able to claim your money back from the credit card company, however restrictions apply so check with your credit card company.

 If you have any needs for which you think an airline might have to make special arrangements, you must discuss your requirements with the airline or your travel agent as soon as possible.
 You may find that your choice of airline will be based on which one can best meet your particular needs.
 Airlines sometimes charge for special services so check before you book.

 Examples of Special Needs for which airlines might have to make special arrangements are:

 1. If you are physically disabled and may need help getting around airport terminals, on and off the aircraft or moving around inside the cabin.

 2. Oxygen and or special medical equipment needed during the flight must be advised to the airline well in advance of departure.

 3. If you are buying a ticket for an unaccompanied minor (you will need to check the age limit with the airline concerned).

 4. If you will be travelling with babies or very young children (particularly if you need a cot).